 5. The Vast Majority Of Gift Cards Expire

 Yes, gift cards come with expiration dates.
-Some gift cards actually have an inactivity fee.
+Some of them actually have an inactivity fee.
 Know the fine print on your gift card about expiration and inactivity fees.

 A general rule of thumb is to avoid letting your gift cards go unused.
-Because whether you purchased the gift cards or you were gifted the cards, they are cash, after all.
+Because whether you purchased them or you were gifted the cards, they are cash, after all.
+Check those expiration dates!
 Knowing company rules on each type of gift card keeps you from gifting your own money back to the store.
 Manufacture spend smartly.
 Close the loop and use those cards.